-A Middle Eastern missionary shared a remarkable story this week of how Jesus visited a man in the region every night for a month, asking the man to write down what he said.
+In one such instance, a Middle Eastern missionary shared a remarkable story of how Jesus visited a man in the region every night for a month, asking the man to write down what he said.

 It turns out, the missionary said, that Jesus shared the entire book of John with the man, who lived more than 30 miles outside a city in the Middle East known for its extreme use of opium.

-To protect him, the church did not show an image of the missionary, and Platt gave him the pseudonym, "Yazid," which Platt said means, "God will increase."
+McLean Bible Church Pastor David Platt interviewed the missionary during The Gospel Coalition's "Something Needs to Change Simulcast" a few years ago.
+To protect him, the church did not show an image of the missionary, and Platt gave him the pseudonym, "Yazid" which means "God will increase."
 The church also altered Yazid's voice so it cannot be recognized.

 Yazid and his wife live and work in a part of the Middle East where it's against the law to share the gospel of Jesus Christ and even life-threatening to talk about the advancement of the gospel.